The Hike To The Grand Teton's Lower Saddle

 Just above the first junction are three sources of water which cross the trail.
 The first source dries up after the snow melts at elevations above it.
 It should probably be filtered.
 It has the strongest flow in June (time varies yearly) and it has a modest cascade during its peak.
 It completely dries up before the summer high season.

 The next two sources are usually available all summer long.
-They are tiny trickles of seepage water so most people avoid them.
+They're tiny trickles of seepage water so most people avoid them.
 Many guides drink the water unfiltered.
 Both sources are just above the grade of the trail along the first switchback.
 You can't miss them.
-Early in the season, those two seepage areas have their uphill 'tanks' exposed (super-saturated to the surface).
+The two seepage areas have their uphill 'tanks' exposed during the spring season (super-saturated to the surface).
 Animals will congregate directly above the location you plan to drink from.
 It's quite possible that those animals could contaminate the water.
 Perhaps less likely later in the season.
-It is fairly common to see animals within 100 yards of water sources, mostly deer, sometimes bears.
+It's fairly common to see animals within 100 yards of water sources, mostly deer, sometimes bears.
 We never filter our water but we choose the source carefully.

-Between the first and second junction (junction not switchback) is an old climbers' trail which is closed for rehab.
-Some climbers still poach the trail.
+Between the first and second junction is an old climbers' trail which is closed for rehab.
 There's barely a 60-second difference on the ascent between the two trails if you're in a hurry so there's usually no good reason to illegally poach the old trail.
+There are several other illegal shortcuts on the approach.

-There are several old shortcuts on the approach but park regulations require you to stay on a maintained trail when one's available to your destination.
-There's less of an issue if you are scrambling over talus or snow.
+Park regulations require you to stay on a maintained trail when one's available to your destination.
+There's less of an issue if you're scrambling over talus or snow.
 Some shortcuts are not safe or efficient.
 Short-cutting during an emergency or for safety reasons may be a necessity.
-For example, you might need to move past a bear.
+You might need to move past a bear.
 Some unmarked trails are considered social trails which are acceptable for use.
-For example, the trail into Glacier Gulch that goes up to Delta Lake is one of them (You're not headed there.
-Just an example).
+The trail into Glacier Gulch that goes up to Delta Lake is one of them (you're not headed there).

-After a bunch of switchbacks above the first junction, you will find yourself at the second junction which is 3 miles from the trailhead.
+After a bunch of switchbacks, you'll find yourself at another junction which is 3 miles from the trailhead.
 Non-stop walkers moving fast and light usually get here in one hour from the trailhead.
-Do not go north toward the lakes.
-Head southish for Garnet Canyon.
-From here, the trail starts to flatten out with no more switchbacks until you're further inside the Canyon.
-Again, you might get a cellular signal before fully entering the canyon if you need to check the weather, or whatever.
+The trail heading north to the lakes is the Amphitheater Lake Trail.
+Again, don't go there.
+Head southish on the Garnet Canyon Trail.
+The trail starts to flatten out with no more switchbacks until you're further inside the Garnet Canyon.

 Water crossing climbers' trail

-Early in the season, perhaps 3.6 miles from the trailhead and inside Garnet Canyon, you will find a strong flow of water crossing the trail before you reach Garnet Creek.
+About 3.6 miles from the trailhead you'll find a strong flow of water crossing the trail before you reach Garnet Creek.
 It's flowing from the unseen Surprise Lake.
-We drink it unfiltered when the flows are strong.
-Animals can still contaminate it.
-This water is usually available into early July.
-Just depends.
-It eventually stops running during the summer.
+We drink it unfiltered when the flows are strong but animals can still contaminate it.
+The water eventually stops running during the early summer.
+The dates change yearly.

-The trail to the First Boulder Field was one of the first trails to be constructed in Grand Teton National Park.
+The trail to the Platforms Camping Zone in Garnet Canyon was one of the first trails to be constructed in Grand Teton National Park.
 It was built by Civilian Conservation Corps laborers around the mid-1930's.
 The trail beyond there was constructed in 1977.
-The crew shown below was fixing a small landslide that crossed the trail.
-Their work is undercompensated but much appreciated.
+The guidebook says it's unmaintained past the 1st Boulder Field; however, maintenance has taken place on the trail to Spalding Falls.
+The crew shown below was fixing a small slide that crossed the trail.

 GTNP Trail Crew working in Garnet Canyon 2022